-In NEW Districts: Ensure identification of project districts and villages or cluster of villages and come up with an estimated size

-- of at risk and vulnerable population within a given 1-3 months of initiation of projects in case of new districts. - In EXISTING Districts: While in existing intervention districts there is a need to prioritise villages/cluster of villages and target population who need to be covered as per the revised norms of this guidelines. - Facilitate SACS in determining the performance indicators and approaches to be followed for implementation.
-Establish quality assurance and quality improvement systems. - Facilitate capacity building of staffs on the implementation approaches. - Ongoing mentoring support to provide day to day support in implementation especially areas of improvement as the TSU staffs would be visiting to the TIs, ICTC, ART centres and may come across with issues related to service gap among rural HRG but registered with nearest TI, high positivity or high number of ART clients from rural areas etc. - Provide support in identifying gaps, working out local solutions through regular reviews. - Support in conducting bio-behavioral surveys.
+- In NEW Districts: Ensure identification of project districts and villages or cluster of villages and come up with an estimated size of at risk and vulnerable population within a given 1-3 months of initiation of projects in case of new districts. - In EXISTING Districts: While in existing intervention districts there is a need to prioritise villages/cluster of villages and target population who need to be covered as per the revised norms of this guidelines. - Facilitate SACS in determining the performance indicators and approaches to be followed for implementation.
+Establish quality assurance and quality improvement systems. - Facilitate capacity building of staffs on the implementation approaches. - Ongoing mentoring support to provide day to day support in implementation especially areas of improvement as the TSU staffs would be visiting to the TIs, ICTC, ART centres and may come across with issues related to service gap among rural HRG but registered with nearest TI, high positivity or high number of ART clients from rural areas etc. - Provide support in identifying gaps, working out local solutions through regular reviews. - Support in conducting bio-behavioral surveys. - Facilitate advocacy among allied ministries to bring in sustainability of the approaches suitable to the local conditions.